kellyjonbrazil/jc/README.md

 {'filename': 'echo', 'flags': '-rwxr-xr-x', 'links': 1, 'owner': 'root', 'group': 'wheel', 'size': 18128, 'date': 'May 3 22:26'}]
 ```
 Two representations of the data are possible.
 The default representation uses a strict schema per parser and converts known numbers to int/float JSON values.
-Certain known values of None are converted to JSON Null, known boolean values are converted, and, in some cases, additional semantic context fields are added.
+Certain known values of `None` are converted to JSON `null`, known boolean values are converted, and, in some cases, additional semantic context fields are added.

 To access the raw, pre-processed JSON, use the `-r` cli option or the `raw=True` function parameter in `parse()`.

 Schemas for each parser can be found in the `docs/parsers` folder.

-> ***Note:** Due to the introduction of schemas in version `1.5.1` the output of some parsers will be different than in versions `1.1.1` and below.
-Now that schemas are defined, the output will be stable for future versions.
-You can still get similar output to prior versions with the `-r` or `raw=true` options.
-Though the goal is to keep all output stable, raw output is not guaranteed to stay the same in future releases.*

 ## Installation
 ```